 But when it comes to Android TV being on the TV experience on Sony, I feel like it could be a hindrance because it’s not that Android TV doesn’t offer a lot of awesome stuff to the Sony TV is like being able to access the App Store, even being able to game on here, which is pretty cool.

-If you have a Bluetooth controller, which I have actually tried and I can confirm that works really well for me.
+If you have a Bluetooth controller, which I have tried and I can confirm that works well for me.
 Experience is very important.

 So Android TV did get bogged down for me when I had things running in the background.
-So let’s say that you had three or four apps in the background.
-It could get a little bit sluggish and you can exit out and close out all your apps like you would do on a cell phone.
+So let’s say that you had 3 or 4 apps in the background.
+It could get a little bit sluggish and you can exit out and close out all your apps as you would do on a cell phone.

 I feel like this is something that Sony definitely could improve on.
 And another thing is they’re remote.
 Some people might not care about the remote, but I feel like there’s a lot of buttons on this remote.

 I feel like simplicity to the remote can bring a better experience to Sony TV.
-So it’s not just this panel in general, just Sony TV’s in general.
+So it’s not just this panel in general, just Sony TV in general.

-So hoping to see an improvement there on the remote and also move away from the eye.
+So hoping to see an improvement there on the remote and move away from the eye.

-I think it’s one of the nicest looking all LEDs that are out there.
-And with the acoustic surface technology and that built in subwoofer is definitely some of the best sound that I’ve heard as well, coming from a built in speaker system.
-It also upscaled very well.
+I think it’s one of the nicest-looking LEDs that are out there.
+And with the acoustic surface technology and that built-in subwoofer is definitely some of the best sounds that I’ve heard well, coming from a built-in speaker system.
+It upscaled very well.

-And I know that’s important to a lot of people and it also handles motion well.
+And I know that’s important to a lot of people and it handles motion well.

 So for people that love sports.
 This is a great TV for that.
-There are some downsides like any other TV, but you never know.
+There are some downsides to other TV, but you never know.

 They could be fixed to a software update like the gaming lag and the overall brightness.
 So you never know about that.
 But I think a lot of people will be happy with this TV.